Grails-Plugin-Consortium/grails-cxf/README.markdown

 <a name="Plugin"></a>
 PLUGIN CONFIGURATION
 -----------------
-The plugin not includes the ability to configure some defaults like telling all services to default to soap 1.2 or specifying the cxf servlet runtime url.
-The default config is in `DefaultCxfConfig.groovy` and may be overridden in your projects Config.groovy by changing any of the node values via standard config closure or dot configuration.
+The plugin not includes the ability to configure some defaults such as defaulting all services to soap 1.2 or specifying the cxf servlet runtime url.
+The default config is in `DefaultCxfConfig.groovy`.
+The properties contained within may be overridden in your project's Config.groovy by changing any of the node values via standard config closure or dot configuration.

 If you wish to override a single value such as soap 1.2 default you would add the following to your Config.groovy: